Learning cutlery skills

 Reach Out for Support

 If you’re concerned about your child’s development or want to learn more about how Occupational Therapy can help your child master cutlery skills, OneOnOne Children’s Therapy is here to help.
-Out OT’s are AHPRA registered.
+Our team of AHPRA-registered Occupational Therapists is ready to guide your child on the path to independence at mealtime.

-Call our Bondi Junction and Mascot clinics at (02) 8065 7837 or email us.
-You can also book a free 30-minute phone call with us to discuss how we can support your child’s unique journey.
+Call our Bondi Junction and Mascot clinics at (02) 8065 7837 or email us to learn more.
+You can also book a free 30-minute phone consultation to discuss your child’s specific needs and how Occupational Therapy can support their development.